mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 1st Listen: Pretty good
 * 2nd Listen: Pretty/ very good
 * 3rd Listen: Pretty/ very good
+* 4th Listen: Very good

 The album is really good - JT packs a ton of solid songs as highlights.
 But the rest is by no means filler - there are funky breakdowns, melodies, and great musicianship.
 It’s a pop album that has depth derived from the marriage of music and lyrics.

+It's an album that has me coming back continously.
+A great running album, and as a whole a fantastic party album.

 ## 10/26 No Age - Nouns
 * 1st Listen: Ok